Blinding Lights: Critical reception

-Year-end lists
+Year-end and other lists

 Grammys controversy

 Despite having a successful year in 2020 with the critical and commercial success of "Blinding Lights" and its parent album, the Weeknd received zero nominations at the 63rd Annual Grammy Awards on November 24, 2020.
 The gesture spawned much controversy and was a shock to critics, fans, and Tesfaye himself.
 He responded via social media calling the Grammys "corrupt" in popular social media posts.
 Speculation arose that the announcement of his upcoming Super Bowl performance, as well as the confusion as to whether he should be nominated as pop or R&B, contributed to the snubs in all the categories that he was submitted to.
 Harvey Mason Jr., interim president of the Recording Academy, responded to the backlash by saying:

 We understand that The Weeknd is disappointed at not being nominated.
 I was surprised and can empathize with what he's feeling.
 His music this year was excellent, and his contributions to the music community and broader world are worthy of everyone's admiration.
 We were thrilled when we found out he would be performing at the upcoming Super Bowl and we would have loved to have him also perform on the Grammy stage the weekend before.
 Unfortunately, every year, there are fewer nominations than the number of deserving artists.
 But as the only peer-voted music award, we will continue to recognize and celebrate excellence in music while shining a light on the many amazing artists that make up our global community.
 To be clear, voting in all categories ended well before The Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process.
 All Grammy nominees are recognized by the voting body for their excellence, and we congratulate them all.

 The Weeknd later made a statement addressing the infamous snub in January 2021, where he said that it felt like "an attack", saying "Look, I personally don't care anymore.
-I have three GRAMMYs (sic), which mean nothing to me now, obviously...It's not like, 'Oh, I want the GRAMMY!'
+I have three GRAMMYs, which mean nothing to me now, obviously...It's not like, 'Oh, I want the GRAMMY!'
 It's just that this happened, and I'm down to get in front of the fire, as long as it never happens again.
 I suck at giving speeches anyways.
 Forget awards shows."